Articles Home Page Images Email Order Form Plant Catalog Tool Catalog

 Specimen bonsai from cutting grown hawthorn are spectacular.
 The oak lobed leaves are very attractive and reduce nicely.
 A fine degree of ramification is possible once the roots are constrained in a bonsai pot.
 Older, well trained plants will be literally covered with flowers in the spring and loaded with ideal sized bright red fruit in the fall.
 The mature bark is scaly and in perfect proportion.
 Good branching is the most difficult aspect to achieve.
 New branches tend to shoot straight up, so young branches must be wired into position quickly.
 Once the branch framework is established, ramification is easily achieved through pinching the new growth.

 3250 Crataegus cuneata (Oriental hawthorn) Deciduous tree or large shrub.
-I have not seen a mature plant but it appears to be quite shrubby.
+The stems are thin and it is not inclined to form large trunks, so shohin is probably the best size for bonsai.
 The 3 inch leaves are fan shaped and have a nice yellow fall color, single white flowers.
-The real attraction is the giant 1 to 1 1/2 inch red fruit that it sets, the biggest fruit of any Hawthorn that I have seen.
+The real attraction is the giant 1inch red fruit that it sets, the biggest fruit of any Hawthorn that I have seen.
 This large fruit and twiggy growth make this plant especially interesting for bonsai.
 Our plants are cutting grown and ready to flower.
 Leaf reduction and ramification are good for this species, but getting trunk caliper is most difficult.
 Unless you have decades to wait, better plan on using them for shohin and smaller bonsai.
 These can be quite spectacular with just one or a few of the large red fruit in the autumn.
-An interesting project would be to graft scions of C. cuneata to form the branches on C. laevigata, which does form a nice trunk.
+An interesting project would be to graft scions of C. cuneata to form the branches on C. laevigata, or other Crataegus, which form a nice trunk.
+Cutting grown plants are very difficult to propagate, and are almost impossible to find.

 Cuneata Flowers